 - Conference calls: One of the first things people think of when they hear hosted VoIP is its ability to support conference calls.
 However, depending on your client, the VoIP solution you are considering may not meet your clients’ needs.
 Look for a solution that supports the number of participants, time limits, caller ID/participant verification, call recording and options for video calls that their business needs.

 - Auto attendant: Hosted VoIP solutions designed for enterprises allow the company to configure an automated greeting and technology that routes calls to the right person or department.
 Callers don’t spend excessive time waiting for someone to pick up the phone, improving their experiences.
 Additionally, it’s not necessary to devote labor to answering calls.
-Your clients can reallocate the receptionist or other employee on the switchboard to higher-value activities.
+Your clients can reallocate a receptionist or other employees on the switchboard to higher-value activities.

-- Toll-free numbers: Toll-free numbers still save costs for some business clients who use legacy phone service outside their region, but enterprises can also benefit from “vanity numbers” that spell the company’s name or a phrase that a prospect can remember easily.
+- Toll-free numbers: Toll-free numbers still save costs for some business clients who use legacy phone services outside their region, but enterprises can also benefit from “vanity numbers” that spell the company’s name or a phrase that a prospect can remember easily.

 - CRM integration: Hosted VoIP integrated with a customer relationship management (CRM) solution saves the time it takes to enter information about calls manually and helps managers ensure their teams are following up with leads.